-- a) Within six (6) months after the Class 1 to Class 3 location change, TGP must provide notice to the Director, PHMSA Southern Region, and Director, PHMSA Engineering and Research Division, of the request for a special permit segment extension. - i) The notice must include the special permit segment extension survey stations, mile posts, additional pipeline footage, pipe attributes (wall thickness, grade, seam type, external coating, and latest pressure test), predicted failure pressure of any anomalies over 30% wall loss, schedule of inspections, and of any anticipated remedial actions. - ii) TGP must update the Final Environmental Assessment (FEA) to reflect the special permit segment extension and Section IX of the FEA, "Affected Resources and Environmental Consequences" as necessary.
-TGP must submit the updated FEA with its request for an extension to PHMSA for review and consideration. - iii) Any request for a special permit segment extension does not become effective until TGP receives a "no objection" response from the Director, PHMSA Engineering and Research Division.
+- a) Within six (6) months after the Class 1 to Class 3 location change, TGP must provide notice to the Director, PHMSA Southern Region, and Director, PHMSA Engineering and Research Division, of the request for a special permit segment extension. - i) The notice must include the special permit segment extension survey stations, mile posts, additional pipeline footage, pipe attributes (wall thickness, grade, seam type, external coating, and latest pressure test), predicted failure pressure of any anomalies over 30% wall loss, schedule of inspections, and of any anticipated remedial actions. - ii) TGP must update the Final Environmental Assessment (FEA) to reflect the special permit segment extension and the FEA section titled, "Affected Resources and Environmental Consequences" as necessary.
+TGP must submit the updated FEA with its request for an extension to PHMSA for review and consideration.